 • Ten lambs born?
 They gave the Lord one.
 Ten bushels of wheat harvested?
 They gave the Lord one.
 They tithed — that is, they gave ten percent — on the gross increase, not on the net.
 I personally believe that these verses answer the question "Should I tithe before or after taxes?"
 An "entire tithe ... a tithe of everything ... of all...I will give you a tenth" would seem best fulfilled by tithing on the gross before taxes.
 That's what I practice, and that's what I recommend.

-• How much should a tithe?
+• People ask: What is a tithe?
+How much should I tithe?
 The pattern from the beginning was a tenth of the gross increase.

 • My tithe “belongs[not to me, but] to the Lord.”

 • 1,500 years after Moses received the Law, Jesus REAFFIRMED in His day the validity of tithing:

 Matthew 23:23 Woe to you, teachers of the Law and Pharisees, you hypocrites!
 You give a tenth of your spices — mint, dill and cummin.
 But you have neglected the more important matters of the law — justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.

 •• Later on in the New Testament, in 1 Corinthians, ch.
 9, the apostle Paul teaches on the financial support of the work of God and uses commands from Moses’ Law as guidelines — 1 Corinthians 9:8"Doesn’t the Law say the SAME thing?" (referring to how, under the Law, the priests lived on the tithes and offerings).
 Paul brought the principle of the Levitical tithe — "the SAME thing" — over to the support of New Testament ministry.

 • Should Christians tithe?
 The words of both Jesus and Paul seem clearly to bring tithing into New Testament times.